stcarrez/ada-ado/README.md

 fail if no supported database was found.
 Check the [Database Drivers](#database-drivers) section to install them and run the configure again after the installation.

+## Version 2.2.1   - Under development
+  - Fix #4: Is_Loaded predicate operation is false when an object is not yet inserted in the database

 ## Version 2.2.0   - Jul 2021
   - Improvement of query loaders
   - Fix reading database schema with float/double values